top of page

 Attention is Key

 Directed attention involves focusing on a task of our choosing.
 It is essential for all learning and requires concentrated effort.
-Directed attention can be depleted by prolonged effort and having to resist distractions and impulses.
+Directed attention can be depleted by prolonged effort, video games, social media, or having to resist distractions and impulses.
+Multiple scientific studies demonstrate that nature contact restores directed attention.
+One study is below.

-Experiment: people took the backward digit span test – a measure of directed attention and working memory – and then walked 40 minutes in nature or on busy urban streets.
+Experiment: University of Michigan researchers had college student volunteers take the backward digit span test – a measure of directed attention and working memory – and then walk 40 minutes in nature or on busy urban streets.
 They were then re-tested.
-People who walked in nature had a 20% score improvement whereas the urban walkers did not.
+Students who walked in nature had a significant score improvement (20%) whereas the urban walkers did not.
+This effect was independent of mood or weather.
+Viewing nature scenes without going on a walk provided modest benefits whereas viewing urban scenes did not.

 See Berman paper below.